 UCA places a very high priority on student advising and considers it an integral part of your academic success.
-UCA's team of advisors in the Academic (www.uca.edu/advising) and faculty advisors are available to assist you during your stay at UCA.
+UCA's team of academic advisors (www.uca.edu/advising) are available to assist you during your stay at UCA.
 Prior to future semester course registration, all degree-seeking undergraduate students must declare a major after completing 27 credit hours.
 Students must also declare at least one minor field, subject to modifications noted for specific programs.
 Students will be assigned academic advisors specific to their declared major and minor fields of study.
 Students can find the name of their academic advisors in myUCA Self-Service and are encouraged to maintain contact with their advisors throughout their university experience.